-- Answer this question for yourself: In what areas of my life must I succeed at all costs?
+- Ask yourself: In what 3 areas of my life must I succeed at all costs?
 Make an actual list.

 - Commit to reading one chapter from book of Proverbs every day for one month.
 At the end of 31 days, you will have read the entire book.

 - From your reading, choose just one nugget of wisdom to apply to an area of your life that MUST succeed.
-Then do that one nugget all day long.
+Then live that one nugget all day long.

 Proverbs offers us hope as it looks to the desired end of our lives, and it challenges us to think backward along its logical course.

-Question: Have you ever read the book of Proverbs in a month?
+Question: What helps you choose wisdom each day?
 To leave a comment, just click here.